cthoyt/cthoyt.github.io/_posts/2023/2023-06-08-wikidata-awards.md

 built in.
 It's recommended to add a
 [point in time (P585)](https://www.wikidata.org/wiki/Property:P585) annotation to make a distinction between different periods.
-Further, it's recommended to add a refernce using the
+Further, it's recommended to add a reference using the
 [reference url (P854)](https://www.wikidata.org/wiki/Property:P854) property that pints to a webpage with an announcement about the nomination or award.